materialsproject/fireworks/docs/failures_tutorial.rst

 Catastrophic Failure
 ====================

-The previous failure was fairly clean; the job threw an error, and FireWorks was able to automatically mark the job as *FIZZLED*.
+The previous failure was easy to detect; the job threw an error, and the Rocket was able to catch that error and tell the LaunchPad to mark the job as *FIZZLED*.
 However, more catastrophic failures are possible.
 For example, you might have a power failure in your computer center.
 In that case, there is no time for the Rocket to report to FireWorks that there is a failure.
 Let's see how to handle this case.

 #.
 Reset your database and add back the sleeping FireWork::